Chinese cuisine is extremely popular across the globe.

 However, the Lotus Dumpling Bar honors the past by retaining the warehouse’s exposed bricks and vintage vibe.

-Aside from these iconic dumplings, this bar also offers a range of Chinese meals, including seafood, noodles, and rice dishes.
+Aside from these iconic dumplings, this bar also offers a range of Pan-Asian and Chinese meals, including seafood, noodles, and rice dishes.
 Among these dishes includes their delectable crispy skin chicken.

 It even has an open kitchen, meaning you can watch the chefs cook up a storm.
 If you are visiting this beautiful bay, it is well worth visiting the Lotus Dumpling Bar.